CardiacModelling/ical-model-review/Models/README.md

   - The equations of this model could only be found in a [book](https://www.sciencedirect.com/book/9780122089503/electrical-phenomena-in-the-heart).
 The equations found here and probably inaccurate because they are unable to reproduce the published plots of steady states and time constants of activation and inactivation gate.
   - This is the oldest reference we could find to an ICaL like model, so it has been included in this study qualitatively.
 - Greenstein et al. 2006 (36)
   - There was no available CellML file for this model and it was difficult to implement because of the 40 state model.
+- Himeno et al. 2015 (45)
+  - There was no available CellML file for this model and it was difficult to implement because of the coupled RyR-LCC model.

 ## Studies using an equivalent ICaL model (not included)